Sebel and Sebal In Indonesian

 Buset Meaning In Indonesian

 Halo semuanya.
-Apa kabar?
-This time I'm going to talk about the meaning of [buset] in the Indonesian language.
-As always, we will also be going to watch a clip that I took from an Indonesian movie where this word is spoken.
+Ketemu lagi sama saya, Iman Prabawa.
+This time, I'm going to talk about the meaning of [buset] in the Indonesian language.
+As always, we will also watch clips I took from Indonesian movies where this word is spoken.

 Buset Meaning In Indonesian Language